Aussiedroid/AD-EDWarthogEnhancedScript/Maps/Readme.md

 ![LED Designation](https://github.com/Aussiedroid/AD-EDWarthogEnhancedScript/blob/master/Maps/LEDs.jpg "Throttle LED Configuration")

 ## Custom Warthog Throttle Facia Plates ##
-If Elite Dangerous is your main game used on your Thrustmaster Warthog/Pit, the conventional 21st Century A10 Warthog markings on the throttle facia plate may not seem like the best fit for a modern 35th Century space sim.
+If Elite Dangerous is your main game used on your Thrustmaster Warthog/Pit, the conventional 21st Century A10 Warthog markings on the throttle facia plate may not seem like the best fit for a futuristic 34th Century space sim.

 Thanks to the fantasticly creative community member __Tekadept__, you can replace these default plates with ones specifically designed for this script!
 These are made of a black on white engraving material which diffuses the LEDs nicely.